 - Inverse problems, data assimilation, and optimal transport on graphs

 - Scientific Machine Learning (SciML)

 Here you can find the list of output generated by the group members of SACS

 SACS is contributing to NDNS+, one of the four mathematics clusters in the Netherlands.
-Annually, we organise the NDNS+ workshop in Twente .
+Annually, we organize the NDNS+ workshop in Twente.
 Our work is part of the JM Burgers Center for Fluid Mechanics and the DISC research school on Systems and Control.
-We are active partners of 4TU.AMI, the Applied Mathematics Institute of the three Universities of Technology and University of Wageningen, and of PWN, the Netherlands Mathematics Platform.
+We are active partners of 4TU.AMI, the Applied Mathematics Institute of the three Universities of Technology and the University of Wageningen, and of PWN, the Netherlands Mathematics Platform.

 For more information about

 - ongoing and finished research projects within SACS

 - Ph.D. thesis of SACS sorted by year

 In the SACS group there is one scientific meeting: